 Wicker Vineyards is operated by long time Napa Valley natives, Ron and Lisa Wicker.
 Ron runs a successful Napa Valley based vineyard management company currently managing approximately 300 vineyard acres in the valley.
 Over the years, he has certainly left his mark on a number of vineyards up and down the valley and in 2010 was named “Napa Valley Grapegrowers 2010 Grower of the Year.”
+He celebrated working his 50th harvest in 2019.

 Ron grew up in Pope Valley (eastern Napa County) and remembers in the early 1960’s his vineyard neighbors used to exclusively farm with horses.
 His first vineyard experience was helping out on this farm and he swore he would never sucker another grapevine in his life before leaving for college to Fresno State.
 Never say never.
 Upon returning to the Napa Valley he started working in the vineyards in the late 1960’s and by 1972 had formed his own vineyard management company.